 Shin splints are a common reason for runners to be sidelined.
 Of the many types of running injuries, shin splints are one of the most common for both beginner and experienced runners.
 Among impact sport participants, shin splints are a very common complaint.
 We offer treatments for those suffering from this condition, including physiotherapy, massage therapy, acupuncture, and more!

-Among running and impact sport participants, shin splints are a very common complaint.
-The term ‘shin splints’ is an umbrella term to describe shin pain along the inside or front edges of the shin and are the most common cause of shin pain.
+Among running and impact sports participants, shin splints are a very common complaint.
+The term ‘shin splint’ is an umbrella term to describe pain along the inside or front edges of the shin bone and is the most common cause of pain in the shin area.

 What causes shin splints?

 The most common cause is overload or overtraining.
 Typically, this can happen in a few ways: